 At Least One Week Before Testing Reference Review policies and instructions for test administration in this manual.
 Complete any required training with the School Test Coordinator to review test security, administration protocols and plans, and day of test activities.
-Section 3.2 Complete recommended online training modules or in-person training: Introduction to Training - For All User Roles PearsonAccess^{next} Student Readiness Resources for PARCC Administration of Computer-Based Testing for Test Administrators Accessibility Features and Accommodations (if applicable) Section 3.2 and http://parcc.pearson.com /manuals-training Review the Security Agreement.
+Section 3.2 □ Complete recommended online training modules or in-person training: ○ Introduction to Training - For All User Roles ○ PearsonAccess^{next} Sec ○ Student Readiness Resources for PARCC Section 3.2 and http://parcc.pearson.com /manuals-training Review the Security Agreement.
 Sign and submit it to the School Test Coordinator according to your state policy.
 Appendix B Review all testing accommodations to be administered for your students and develop a plan to monitor their use.
-Section 3.3 Strongly Recommended: Administer the Computer- Based Testing Practice Tests and Tutorial.
+Section 3.3 Strongly Recommended: Administer the Computer-Based Testing Practice Tests and Tutorial.
 Section 3.4 One Day Before Testing Reference Ensure your PearsonAccess ^{next} login works and that you have access to the correct test session.
 Section 4.3 In the correct test session, check for an accommodation indicator next to the State Student ID (SSID) to confirm accommodations (i.e., TTS).
 Section 3.3 Prepare the testing environment.
 Section 3.5